taedryn/mesh-citadel/prompt.md

-the name of this project is Mesh-Citadel.  the system will be a bulletin board system, but designed in such a way that the protocol layer will intially communicate with users via a MeshCore room server.  the look and feel will be inspired by the Citadel BBS system from the 1980s. the goal is to produce a small, efficient message-sharing system which can be easily and conveniently accessed over a low-bandwidth connection
+the name of this project is Mesh-Citadel.  the system will be a bulletin board system, but designed in such a way that the protocol layer will intially communicate with users via a MeshCore USB companion.  the look and feel will be inspired by the Citadel BBS system from the 1980s. the goal is to produce a small, efficient message-sharing system which can be easily and conveniently accessed over a low-bandwidth connection